bogdanbacila/AttributeGradingTest/README.md

 ![config_file](docs/config_file.png)

 4. Type your name in the name box:
-5. Press **"Start Pilot"**
+5. To start a short practice run press the button labeled  **"Practice"**
-5. Press **"Reset and Randomize"**
+6. Press **"Reset and Randomize"**
-6. When you are ready to start the test press **"Start"**.
+7. When you are ready to start the test press **"Start"**.
 You can now start the listening test.
 Please note that the the "Next" and "Previous" options will be disabled until all the sliders are moved.
-7. When you are finished, don't forget to press the **"Stop"** button.
+8. When you are finished, don't forget to press the **"Stop"** button.
 This will save your results in the "Test_Ouptut" folder.
+9. To start the main test session deactivate the **"Practice** button and repeat steps 6-8 to complete the test session.

 ## Test structure

-- The test is split into 6 short sessions, each with a corresponding configuration file beginning with "pilotConfig".
+- The test is split into 7 short sessions, each with a corresponding configuration file beginning with "Config".
-- For each session, please follow previous steps 3-7 until all sessions are finished.
+- For each session, please follow previous steps 3-8 until all sessions are finished.

 - You will be presented with a number of test trials, comprised of two listening positions, "A" and "B".
 The goal of the test is to compare the two stimuli and indicate which one is perceptually greater (wider, further, louder depending on the assessed attribute)
 - Please listen carefully to both stimuli, by clicking on them. (space bar - Play/Pause)
 - To compare the pair of stimuli please drag the slider to the side which corresponds to the stimulus which has a greater magnitude of the assessed attribute (e.g. when comparing A and B, if A has a perceptually larger ASW please drag the slider towards A and vice-versa).
-  - *During the pilot test there will be sliders having either one or three steps on each side of the middle point.
-  - When using the slider with three steps, please rate the magnitude of the change as well (e.g. low/medium/high difference in the perceived ASW between the stimuli).
 - The slider **can not** be left in the centre position.
 A red border will indicate that it has to be changed, unlocking the next trial.

 -  It is important when comparing the stimuli to focus **only** on the assessed attribute.
 Please disregard changes in head orientation or position unless the attribute is assessing them.

-## Test attributes
+## Test attributes and definitions

-- There are 3 attributes to be assessed:
+- There are 7 attributes to be assessed:

-  * LEV (Listener Envelopment)
-  * ASD (Apparent Source Distance)
-  * PSL (Perceived Source Loudness)
+  * PSL (Perceived Source Loudness):

-**Attribute definitions:**

-- LEV:
+    - The point-source loudness perceived at different locations.
+(Quiet - Loud)
+  * LEV (Listener Envelopment):
-  * The feeling of being surrounded by the reverberant field.
+    - The feeling of being surrounded by the reverberant field.
 (Less - More)
-- ASD:
+  * ARW (Apparent Reverb Width):
+    - The perceived impression of width given by the late reverberant field.
+(Narrow-Wide)
+  * ASD (Apparent Source Distance):
-  * The perceived distance between the listener and the sound source.
+    - The perceived distance between the listener and the sound source.
 (Close - Far)
-- PSL:
+  * PRL (Perceived Reverb Loudness):
-  * The point-source loudness perceived at different locations.
-(Quiet - Loud).
+    - The reverb loudness perceived at different locations.
+(Quiet-Loud)
+  * Reverb Brightness:
+    - The timbral characteristics of reverberation depending on the level of high frequencies.
+(Bright-Dull)
+  * Echo Brightness:
+    - The timbral characteristics of echoes depending on the level of high frequencies.
+(Bright-Dull)